philbudne/spipatjs/README.md

 ### breakp(SSF)

-Where SSF is a String, Set, or Function returning a String or Set, matches a string of zero or more characters up to but not including a break character that is one of the characters given in the string S.
+Where SSF is a String, cset, or Function returning a String or cset, matches a string of zero or more characters up to but not including a break character that is one of the characters given in the string S.
 Can match the null string, but cannot match the last character in the